Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 How To Present A Radio Show

-This complete guide about how to present (and produce) a radio show is focused on the UK radio market, but includes many universal principles.
-From the pros & cons of radio presenting and producing to the ins & outs of radio theory and practice, this standard work covers everything between audience analyses and radio programming, voice training and interview techniques.
-It also explains much of the radio jargon.
-Read this book
+This guide about how to present (and produce) a radio show is focused on the UK radio market, but includes many universal principles.
+From pros & cons of radio presenting to ins & outs of radio theory, this work also teaches a variety of practical skills.
+These include anything from radio programming and audience analysis to voice training and interview techniques.
+The book also explains a lot of radio jargon.
+Read this radio book

 Essential Radio Journalism